ucb-stat133/stat133-fall-2017/hws/hw01-vector-basics.md

     -   Overall range, along with an interval of typical measurements.
 -   Add transitions to your narrative that help tie your observations.
 -   Use lots of inline code!
 Especially when writing paragraphs describing data and related values.
 Try not to hard-code values---this breaks computational reproducibility.
--   Keep practicing with Markdown syntax: use bullet/itemized lists, embed butllets within bullets, italics, bold, links, heading of different levels, pre-format (i.e. code), horizontal rules, etc.
+-   Keep practicing with Markdown syntax: use bullet/itemized lists, embed bullets within lists, italics, bold, links, headings of different levels, pre-format (i.e. code), horizontal rules, etc.
 -   Keep getting familiar with git and github.
 Commit early and often.
 -   Above all, avoid waiting till your work is almost done to commit and push to your github repository.